LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Related Work

-To decouple sensing from mechanical deformation, several sensors~\cite{han2005low, shimonomura2016robotic, zhang2023tirgel, sun2025soft} apply total internal reflection (TIR) within a transparent medium.
-When an object contacts the medium, local frustration of TIR occurs, reflecting additional light toward the camera and thereby highlighting contact regions.
-However, this highlighting strategy is highly sensitive to ambient light.
-External light, reflections from non-contact portions of the object, and internal LED illumination can all enter the camera through non-contact regions, interfering with or overwhelming the intended TIR-based contact signal.
-As a result, these systems operate reliably only with monochromatic objects or under controlled, dark environments.
+To decouple sensing from deformation, several sensors~\cite{han2005low, shimonomura2016robotic, zhang2023tirgel, sun2025soft} apply total internal reflection (TIR) within a transparent medium; contact locally frustrates TIR and increases reflected light, highlighting contact regions.
+However, this strategy is sensitive to ambient illumination: external light, reflections from non-contact portions of the object, and internal LED leakage can enter the camera through non-contact regions, corrupting the intended TIR signal.
+As a result, these systems often require monochromatic objects or controlled dark environments.

-In contrast, \sensor completely suppresses both external and internal illumination at non-contact regions while capturing only the diffuse light generated at true contacts.
-This ensures that non-contact pixels remain near-black in raw images, enabling, for the first time, robust pixel-level contact segmentation across diverse lighting conditions and object appearances.
+In contrast, \sensor uses an ambient-blocking optical layout that suppresses both external and internal illumination at non-contact regions while capturing only contact-generated scattered light, keeping non-contact pixels near-black in raw images and enabling robust pixel-level contact segmentation across lighting conditions and object appearances.

-Similar objectives of reducing interference from external light have appeared in non-robotic optical devices, such as the Wyman–White fingerprint imager~\cite{wyman1965method} and the Drawing Prism~\cite{greene1985drawing}.
-However, these systems were designed for static fingerprint capture or artistic tracing, where requirements are substantially more relaxed.
-They do not enforce strict darkness of non-contact pixels, assume controlled lighting conditions, or restrict the types of interacting objects.
-As a result, they rely on bulky geometries, dark environments, and even a thin liquid layer to eliminate air gaps.
-Such conditions are incompatible with robotic tactile perception, where sensors must operate reliably in dynamic, unconstrained daily environments.
+Similar objectives appear in non-robotic optical devices, such as the Wyman--White fingerprint imager~\cite{wyman1965method} and the Drawing Prism~\cite{greene1985drawing}.
+However, these systems target static capture or tracing and assume more relaxed constraints (e.g., controlled lighting and limited object types), often relying on bulky geometries, dark environments, or even a thin liquid layer to remove air gaps---conditions incompatible with dynamic robotic tactile perception in everyday settings.
+These conditions are incompatible with robotic tactile perception.